 We call ourselves insular, but the truth is that we are the only race on earth that can produce men capable of getting inside the skin of remote peoples.
 (23)

-At this early point in the book, the whole Middle Eastern operation is rather delicate, propagandistically, as the patriotic Hannay can’t be seen to be escaping the trenches in undertaking his mission.
-So he demurs, and has to be talked round to the idea that he can best serve his country away from the front lines.
+At this early point in the book, the whole Middle Eastern operation is rather delicate, propagandistically, as Buchan wouldn’t want to suggest that Hanny is escaping the trenches in undertaking his mission.
+So Hannay first demurs.
+He wants to stay on the front line and has to be talked round to the idea that he can best serve his country far from the tanks and the trenches.
 But talked round he is, and once the protagonist’s unimpeachable wartime patriotism is firmly established, the narrative can begin in earnest.

 Hannay establishes his band of brothers: a Scot, a Boer, and a loquacious and slightly blustering American.
 This bond between British and American was particularly important at the time, as American entry into the war was still hoped for, and did eventually transpire.
 On the other side are, of course, the Germans, and later the Turks.
 Buchan’s treatment of the enemy is quite nuanced.
 One recalls Childers’ The Riddle of the Sands (1903), wherein an evident admiration for the German national character exists alongside an insistence on seeing them as an intolerable threat to British security and dominance.
 Buchan has a similar admiration, but at the same time a commitment to locating a decisive flaw in the German character.
 When he first meets the villain von Stumm, Hannay confusedly notes: